JetBrains/lincheck/docs/testing-modes.md

 Since Lincheck controls the execution in the model checking mode, it provides the trace that leads to the invalid execution that is the main advantage of this mode.
+TODO: you forgot to complete the sentence

 Run the `runModelCheckingTest()` again.
 You will get the output like the one below, note that the first context switch happened after the read of the `Counter` value (`value.READ: 0`)

+TODO: this part is exactly the same as in the previous chapter

 ```text
 = Invalid execution results =